 Alternative Providers (AP)

 Brymore Academy will ensure that the AP has provided written confirmation that all relevant safer recruitment checks have been undertaken.
 All providers will be registered with DfE.
-At the initial commissioning meeting our schools will plan the reporting mechanisms for attendance and who is responsible for day-to-day responsibility for any non-attendance and missing children.
+At the initial commissioning meeting our school will plan the reporting mechanisms for attendance and who is responsible for day-to-day responsibility for any non-attendance and missing children.

 Brymore Academy will check the AP is safe and suitable on a regular basis by visiting the AP, recording all checks completed and updating risk assessments where necessary.
 We will ensure the AP is helping the children with their personal development.
 Furthermore, we will complete regular safeguarding audits with AP.
 Regular meetings will be held with any child who attends an alternative provider to ensure they feel safe and well within the alternative learning environment.